autometrics-dev/autometrics-rs/autometrics/README.md

 - ✨ [`#[autometrics]`](https://docs.rs/autometrics/latest/autometrics/attr.autometrics.html) macro instruments any function or `impl` block to track the most useful metrics
 - 💡 Writes Prometheus queries so you can understand the data generated without knowing PromQL
 - 🔗 Injects links to live Prometheus charts directly into each function's doc comments
+- [🔍 Identify commits](#identifying-commits-that-introduced-problems) that introduced errors or increased latency
 - [🚨 Define alerts](#alerts--slos) using SLO best practices directly in your source code
 - [📊 Grafana dashboards](#dashboards) work out of the box to visualize the performance of instrumented functions & SLOs
 - [⚙️ Configurable](#metrics-libraries) metric collection library (`opentelemetry`, `prometheus`, or `metrics`)